|Bruno van Dyk

 East San Gabriel Valley Regional Occupational Program and Technical Center

-As a superintendent Laurel administers training programs including: Medical Assisting, Certified Nurse Assistant, Critical Care, Home Health Care, Emergency Medical Technician, Emergency Medical Response, First Aid, CPR, First Responder, Environmental Science, Environmental Hazardous Response, Health Science.
+As a superintendent Laurel administered training programs including: Medical Assisting, Certified Nurse Assistant, Critical Care, Home Health Care, Emergency Medical Technician, Emergency Medical Response, First Aid, CPR, First Responder, Environmental Science, Environmental Hazardous Response, Health Science.
 Accredited by WASC to give Associate Degrees.

 Laurel is an Adjunct Professor at two universities.
 At California State University Long Beach in the Department of Health Care Administration. and at the University of San Diego where she teaches courses in Supervision, Leadership and stress management.